372groupproject/milestones-team27-peilinfeng-dongzhechen/code/README.txt

 p3_rTimeErro.m: it is show the run time error for the octave/matlab.(it is not in the make file.
 For run this progrom, you need go to octave.
 Then run progrom,which type p3_rTimeError in the octave workespace) p3_cTimeError.m: it is how the compile time error for the octave/maltab. (t is not in the make file.
 For run this progrom, you need go to octave.
 Then run progrom, which type p3_cTimeError in the octave workespace.)

+milestone 4:
+beforerun make, you need install octave on your PC. for milestone4, we have p4_BasicClass.m and p4_maim.m file p4_BasicClass.m: it show the how class to create and some method inside the class. p4_main.m: it is script file for the octave/matlab. it looks like main function for JAVA. it can easay to call other function and class.
+Fot this milestone.
+It is creat two p4_BasicClass.
+It has a group data.
+Then it will shou plot grapg on you computer